 6. Go at a Slow Pace/ Your Child’s Pace

-Also, children’s perception of time is very different from ours so walk away, do some window shopping and return 20 minutes later… To a child, it’s now a whole new day!
+Also, children’s perception of time is very different from ours, so walk away, do some window shopping and return 20 minutes later… To a child, it’s now a whole new day!
 Try again.
 Perhaps your child will get close enough for a “high 5” or a fist bump this time rather than just watching from afar.
 Keep working at it!
 Get a little closer each time.

 7. Be Santa’s Helper

 Talk to Santa one-on-one to help your child grow more accustomed to him.
 Have your spouse, a family member, or a trusted friend distract your child for a moment while you have a little chat with Santa.
 Explain your child’s fears and offer suggestions on how he can reassure your child.
-Tell him the name of your family pet or your child’s favorite toy or activity so that he can bring it up in conversation.
-He can say something like, “Your mom told me you’ve been doing so well in soccer this year” or “Mommy said you have a dog named Barkley.
+Tell him the name of your family pet or your child’s favorite toy or activity, so he can bring it up in conversation.
+He can say something like, “Your mom told me you’ve been doing so well in soccer this year,” or “Mommy said you have a dog named Barkley.
 Tell me about him.”